codefellows-portland-javascript-401d4/express-mongo-resources/README.md

       ```
       $ mocha
       ```
-    - you will see 2 unit tests & 7 E2E tests
+    - you will see unit tests for the tags and notes route files and e2e tests

-    - As stated above, both test1.json & test2.json must be in /notes folder to run tests
-    - Feel free to delete for normal usage
-    - If you need to remake the test files:
-      - test1.json
-        ```
-        {
-          "title": "test1.json",
-          "text": "Dinner is consistent, the chicken comes out golden every time"
-        }
-        ```

-      - test2.json
-        ```
-        {
-          "title": "test2.json",
-          "text": ""
-        }
-        ```
+    - mocha will then use a test database notes-test-dbto run through a series of get, push, post & delete requests.

 ### Code Shape
   - This code has been vetted using Eslint and was reviewed by Code Fellows using Travis-CI